reddyapuru/docx2html5-responsive-converter/README.md

 # For Linux (uncomment if using Linux):
 # LIBREOFFICE_PATH = r"/usr/bin/libreoffice"
 Usage
-Run the Converter:
+1. Run the Converter
 Open a terminal (or Command Prompt on Windows) in the repository directory and execute:

 bash
 Copy
 Edit
 python libre-docx2html5.py
-Provide Input:
+2. Provide Input
 When prompted, enter the full path to the DOCX file you wish to convert:

 bash
 Copy
 Edit
-Enter the full path of the DOCX file: /path/to/your/document.docx Conversion Output:
+Enter the full path of the DOCX file: /path/to/your/document.docx
+3. Conversion Output

-After the conversion is complete, the script will display a message similar to: bash
+After the conversion is complete, the script will display a message similar to:

+bash
 Copy
 Edit